Find Great Rates on Tenant/Renters Insurance!

 No matter where you live in BC if you’re renting a house, apartment, condo, or basement, you’ll want to have tenant/renters insurance to make sure you are covered.
 Tenant insurance is for protecting all your things that your landlord’s building and property insurance do not cover.
 Buying the right insurance is an important step in taking care of your belongings.
-Tenant insurance provides you with protection against liability.
-We know this all sounds a bit complicated, that's why Surex gives you a Dedicated Insurance Advisor to help you along the way.
+Tenant insurance provides you with protection against liability. if you need help find the best tenant insurance in Vancouver or any other part of British Columbia, contact a your Surex Insurance Advisor.

 Tenant Insurance In BC - What Do You Need to Know?

-Surex can help you find the absolute best rates on renter's insurance in British Columbia.
-We compare quotes from dozens of insurance providers and identify the best one based on your needs.
+You can get insurance online with Surex — our brokers can help you find the absolute best rates on renter's insurance in British Columbia.
+We compare online insurance quotes from dozens of insurance companies and identify the best one based on your needs.